Tony Hawk's American Wasteland: Story

-The game begins with the protagonist, a male skater, boarding a bus to Los Angeles to leave his delinquent past.
+The game begins with the protagonist boarding a bus to Los Angeles to escape his delinquent past.
 Upon arriving in Hollywood, a group of skateboarding punks, led by Joe, punch the player character and steal his bag.
 The protagonist meets Mindy, a local artist, who helps him fit in through wardrobe changes and a series of skating challenges led by her friends.
 After, the player confronts Joe and challenges him to a skating contest for his bag, which the player wins.

-The protagonist observes Mindy drawing a skatepark in her sketchpad; she reveals that it is the "Skate Ranch"; an actual "locals-only" park.
+The protagonist observes Mindy drawing a skatepark in her sketchpad which she reveals will be a part of her magazine titled "American Wasteland", and that it is the Skate Ranch, a "locals-only" park.
 After the protagonist stops a local protest, Mindy decides to take the player to Beverly Hills, where he uses his skate skills to impress the inhabitants of the ranch led by Iggy VanZandt.
 They agree to let him in to the skatepark, and allow him to stay after he gathers wood for a half-pipe.
 While the player character watches Iggy skate, the group reveals that he was previously a professional skateboarder, but he couldn't handle the publicity and dropped out of the public eye.
 Mindy suggests that the protagonist obtain pieces for the skate ranch, which he gets throughout the game.

 The player character participates in the Tony Hawk AmJam in downtown Los Angeles.
 The protagonist wins and is interviewed by Tony Hawk.
 After the player publicly reveals his association with the presumed-dead Iggy, the LAPD arrests VanZandt for a string of past minor offenses.
 Seeking amends for landing Iggy in jail, the player character requests help from VanZandt's old friends: the Z-Boys, including Tony Alva.
 They agree to do so if he prove his old-school skating skills.
 After he does so, the Z-Boys show an old photo of "Green Pipes Point": a legendary skate run that the protagonist recognizes as now being the Skate Ranch.
 The player character decides to have it dug again to make up for getting Iggy arrested.
 To that effect, the protagonist meets Alva's oil rig worker friend Mega, who decides to help the player after the protagonist completes a series of errands for him.